esvm4/Google-DA-Cyclistic/Case1/reports.md

 ## How did you verify the data’s integrity?

-- Integrity checks can be found in 3.4 belown including
+- Integrity checks can be found in **3.4** belown including
-  - (1)
-  - (2)
+  - All data in the dataset has the same format
+  - No singularities in the dataset
+  - No duplications of data & primary key `ride_id` is unique
+  - Both Casual & Member riders have 365 days of rides

 ## How does it help you answer your question?

+- The dataset contains 13 columns and the last column is `casual_member`

 ## Are there any problems with the data?